TomodomoCo/gutenberg-block-columns/README.md

 # Columns Block for Gutenberg

 Ever wanted to add columns with variable widths on your Gutenberg page?
-This block provides the solution.
+This block provides ~the~ a solution.

-> **This block is a work in progress.** We _strongly_ recommend you avoid using it in production environments.
+> **This block is a work in progress.** We don't recommend using it in production environments unless you're sure you know what you're doing.

 ## Installation

-When installed from this repo, you must build the JavaScript files.
+When installed from this repo, you must build the JavaScript files and install some PHP dependencies.
+You'll need `nvm`, `npm`, and `composer`.

-1. `nvm install`
-2. `nvm use`
+1. `nvm install && nvm use` Install and use the correct version of NodeJS
-3. `npm install`
+2. `npm install` Install the NPM dependencies
-4. `npm run build`
+3. `npm run build` Build the JavaScript and Sass files
+4. `composer install` Install required PHP dependencies
+5. Activate the plugin and you should be good to go!

 ## About Tomodomo